Orclyx/firekeeper/README.md

 # One-time setup

 - Clone this repository, or click "Use this template" on GitHub to copy it.
 Your new repository should be private.
+- Delete `.github/workflows/test.yml`
-- Copy and rename `firewall.example.yml` within the `firewalls` directory, give it a descriptive filename and configure to suit your needs.
-You can add additional configuration files, one for each firewall.
+- Copy `firewalls/firewall.example.yml`, give the new file a descriptive name and configure it to suit your needs.
+You can add additional configuration files, one for each firewall, within the `firewalls` directory.
 - Create a [personal access token](https://www.digitalocean.com/docs/apis-clis/api/create-personal-access-token/) for DigitalOcean.
 What to do with this depends on your pipeline:

-## Bitbucket
+## Bitbucket Pipelines

 - Add your DigitalOcean personal access token as a secured repository variable named `DIGITALOCEAN_ACCESS_TOKEN` at _Repository Settings → Pipelines → Repository variables_.
 - Enable Pipelines for this repository within _Repository Settings → Pipelines → Settings_.
 - Push committed configuration to the `master` branch.

-## GitHub
+## GitHub Actions

 - Add your DigitalOcean personal access token as a secret named `DIGITALOCEAN_ACCESS_TOKEN` at _Settings → Secrets_.
 - Select "Enable local and third party Actions for this repository" in _Settings → Actions_.